Electronic recording of milk yield

 Changing dairy industry

 The working days of Karola Stegemann and Christian Dreyer start at six o’clock in the morning with the first milking and they end 12 hours later with the second milking and in summertime it is even later.
 Cows have to be milked seven days a week.
-There are no other employees on the farm although their two grown-up sons are active helpers..
-Julian, aged 26 has already finished his education as a master agriculturist; Philipp, aged 19 is still an apprentice.
-In a few years time, both brothers plan on taking over the farm and managing it together.
+There are no other employees on the farm although their two grown-up sons are active helpers.
+Julian, aged 29 has already completed his education as a master agriculturist; Philipp, aged 22, is also a trained farmer.
+From July 2019, both brothers plan to take over the farm and manage it jointly.

 The future of their children was the reason behind the decision of Dreyer and Stegemann to modernize and expand their farm in 2014.
 “The old barn was pretty small and work took too long.
 Now everything is much more simple and faster,” explains Stegemann.
 Before the modernization, one milking took three hours; today it can be carried out in 1.5 hours.
 Added to that, the husbandry conditions have significantly improved and the cows are much healthier, adds Dreyer.

 There was also another reason for this decision: the changes within the dairy industry.
 After more than 30 years, the European Union abolished the milk quota in 2015.
 Now dairy farmers such as Stegemann and Dreyer can produce and sell more milk.
 They wanted to take advantage of this opportunity and have more than double the number of cows taking the numbers from 70 to 150.
-They are positive: Their company with its advanced milk production is well positioned for the future. core part of the modernization measures was the new milking plant and the new cubicle barn.
+They are very positive: Their company with its advanced milk production is well placed for the future.
+A core part of the modernization process was the new milking plant and the new cubicle barn.

 Revolution in the cowshed